Code-Institute-Submissions/dublin_intercambio/README.md

 ### Functionaly Test Cases
 Events Teasers:
 1. On a device with a screen size of 768px or smaller, navigate to the Home page of the site, scroll down to see the event section with the yellow circular event teasers.
-2. Click the "details' button on the Friday event, verify that you are taken to the correct part of the events page, that is relevant to the Friday event.
+2. Click the "details' button on the Monday event, verify that you are taken to the correct part of the events page, that is relevant to the Monday event.
+3. Repeat the above steps for the Wednesday and Friday events.

 Contact form:
 1. Navigate to the "Contact" page.